halkyonio/operator/README.md

 - Launch an ocp/okd 3.11 cluster locally
 - Log on with a user having the `cluster-admin` role
-- Git clone the new Openshift console (created for ocp4) and build it
+- Git clone the new OpenShift console (created for ocp4) and build it
 ```
-git clone https://github.com/talamer/console.git && cd console
+git clone https://github.com/openshift/console.git && cd console
 ./build.sh
 ```